theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > determined by      yeas and Nays  , and the Names of the Persons voting for and
 # V/J        NSg/J/P NPl  V/C NPl/V .
 V/C D   NPl   P  D   NPl     V      C/P V/C
 > against the Bill  shall be     entered on the Journal of each House   respectively .
 If
-# C/P     D   NPrSg VX    NSg/VX V/J     P  D   NSg/J   P  D    NPrSg/V J/R          .
+# C/P     D   NPrSg VX    NSg/VX V/J     P  D   NSg/J   P  D    NPrSg/V R            .
 NSg/C
 > any   Bill    shall not   be     returned by the President within ten Days ( Sundays
 # I/R/D NPrSg/V VX    NSg/C NSg/VX V/J      P  D   NSg       N/J/P  NSg NPl  .
 NPl/V
 > excepted ) after it        shall have   been  presented to him , the Same shall be     a   Law ,